thyAshley/100-days-of-code/log.md

 # Day 14: June 4, 2019

+**Today's Progress**:
+* Working with Multer library for file uploading
+    * single file uploading
+    * multi file uploading
+    * enctype multipart/form-data
+    * Working with SendGrid

+### Notes
+* use multer.single for single file upload, multer.array for multiple same file upload and multer.fields for multiple different file upload
+* using map return a array of promises which we can apply promise.all() for.

 <code>
 This is a collection of middleware that i think is useful for every project.